 Seventh grade was when it all started.
 Feels like all my friends turned into skyscrapers overnight.
-“Bek, why are you so short now?” my friend, Jonathan said while rubbing my head.
-At first it was merely a physical joke which I found funny.
-However, over the course of time, the taller my friends grew, the more they looked down on me.
+“Bek, why are you so short now?”, Jonathan, my friend, said while rubbing my head.
+At first, it was merely a physical joke which I found funny.
+However, over time, the taller my friends grew, the more they looked down on me.
 “Shut up, Bek!
 You’re literally a midget.”
 Height-related insults were often thrown at me as I gave my opinion or insights in a discussion among my friends.
 At times, even when I know I’m right, they would just disregard my statements and continue talking.
-One time, my friends didn’t bother listening to me when I corrected their viewpoints on public and private highschools in Jakarta.
 However, when my other friend expressed the same opinion that I had, they were much more understanding and they were willing to change their minds.
 Things like this happened multiple times to the point it made me feel small and insignificant.

-The things I say are not the only ones that were made fun of.
-Whenever I wanted to try out new things such as sports, a condescending insult about my height would sprang out.
+The things I said were not the only ones that were made fun of.
+Whenever I wanted to try out new things such as sports, a condescending insult about my height would spring out.
 I wasn’t confident enough to try new sports.
 Badminton?
 The net is for sure taller than me.
 Basketball?
 Opponents can easily block me.
 Golf?
 The clubs are more than half my height.
-In their eyes, I was a dwarf who can’t do anything.

 Eventually, being shut out and made fun of every time I do anything made me sick.
 I was done with all the insults, I wanted to instill my presence and my capabilities.
 I wanted to show them that I can do big things.
-Utilizing my strengths academically and non-academically, I decided to join the strings’ orchestra in my school.
+Utilizing my strengths academically and non-academically, I decided to join the strings orchestra at my school.
 Being selected to perform in various recitals and concerts boosts my self-confidence and the ability to express myself through music.
-I didn’t just flourish in arts, my determination to prove my worth made me a rising star in STEM subjects as well.
-I jumped with joy as soon as I got a best student award in robotics class meaning that I finally beat the computer-geek.
+Not only in arts but my determination to prove my worth also made me a rising star in STEM subjects as well.
+I jumped with joy as soon as I got the best student award in robotics class.
 Since then, I realized that I am able to do big things despite my small body.

-The efforts made in getting first rank in my 7th grade class started out to prove my worth and my ability.
+Getting the first rank in my 7th-grade class started out as a way to prove my worth and my ability.
 As time passes by, I realized that being small doesn’t mean that I can’t do big things.
 Receiving a predicted IB40 and winning various competitions made me overcome the physical psychology barrier within me.
 Although I haven’t fully embraced the disadvantages of my physical features, I’m glad where it has brought me today.
 I now know that despite being 150 cm, I still can reach for the moon.